gasolin/lingascript/README.md

 **This project is in early alpha stage, please use it at your own risk**

-LingaScript is the TypeScript with multilingal support, which support write code with non-English languages.
+LingaScript is the [TypeScript](https://github.com/Microsoft/TypeScript) with multilingal support, which enable users to write code with non-English languages.

 Basically LingaScript is derived from TypeScript (and Javascript).
 LingaScript can be compiled to Javascript and be used across the Javascript ecosystem.